Enabling Right-First-Time Scale Up Decisions

 Laura shows how Riffyn SDE was used to pull all the data together into a globally accessible system, where it was automatically annotated, relationships between datasets were defined, and related data were automatically joined into a single, comprehensive data table ready for analysis.
 Using this Riffyn SDE data table, the customer was quickly and easily able to determine which experimental variables were affecting the quality of their tablets, and this information was used to improve their formulation process.

 High Throughput Screening & Hit Picking

 This video illustrates how you can use Riffyn for high-throughput screening activities including hit picking, sample tracking, and uploading of screening or plate map data.
 In this experiment, 384 cell lines are transformed with plasmid and screened in a three-tier screening process.
 Riffyn allows the scientist to select hits, pass the hits from tier to tier, track their parent-child lineage and plate position throughout the process.
 All the screening data is captured together alongside the sample tracking information for easy integration and analysis by Riffyn's analytical engine.

 This video illustrates the use of Riffyn to execute an Animal PK study, including multivariate data analysis.
 The aim of this study is to determine the impact of various animal and dosing characteristics on the absorption of a therapeutic compound into the bloodstream.
 Analytical data on blood concentration is collected into Riffyn alongside study data characterizing the animal physiology and dosing parameters.
 Riffyn is used to automatically integrate the data into a statistical data frame and then feed the data frame to JMP for multivariate analysis.
 Two factors are determined to have a statistically significant impact on adsorption, one is shown to be irrelevant.

-Request a free demo account to see how Riffyn can reshape your relationship with scientific data
+Contact us to speak with an expert and see how Riffyn can reshape your relationship with scientific data